 Hip-hop’s answer to Prince is back with what would have once upon a time been known as a collection of B-Sides or bonus tracks.
-‘Angel’s Pulse’ is basically an odds and ends collection of tracks written in and around the time of Blood Orange’s 2018 release ‘Negro Swan’.
+‘Angel’s Pulse’ is basically an odds and ends collection of tracks written by Blood Orange in and around the time of 2018’s release ‘Negro Swan’.

 If anybody has earned the right to release what they want in the world of hip-hop, though, it’s Dev Hynes.
 The former Test Icicle and Lightspeed Champion man has more than paid his dues across his eight albums to date, and frankly, his 2016 effort ‘Freetown Sound’ alone has earned him the right to waffle on to his heart’s content.